Blacula: Plot

 In 1780, African prince Mamuwalde goes to Transylvania to seek the help of Count Dracula in suppressing the slave trade.
 Dracula refuses, however, and insults Mamuwalde by making a pass at his wife, Luva.
-After a scuffle with Dracula's minions, Mamuwalde is bitten by Dracula and transformed into a vampire.
-Dracula then curses him with the name "Blacula" and imprisons him in a sealed coffin in a crypt hidden beneath the castle while leaving Luva to die in the chamber with Blacula.
+After a scuffle with Dracula's minions, Mamuwalde is bitten by Dracula and transformed into a vampire while dead.
+Dracula then curses him with the name "Blacula" and imprisons him in a sealed coffin in a crypt hidden beneath his castle while leaving Luva with Blacula to die in the chamber.

-In 1972, two gay interior decorators, Bobby McCoy and Billy Schaffer, purchase the coffin and ship it to Los Angeles.
-Bobby and Billy open the coffin, only to become Blacula's first victims.
+In 1972, two interior decorators, Bobby McCoy and Billy Schaffer, find the coffin and are informed that the coffin was previously owned by Count Dracula, who was killed by Van Helsing in the late 1800s (much like in the original Dracula novel).
+After purchasing the coffin and shipping it to Los Angeles, Bobby and Billy open the coffin, only to become Blacula's first victims.
 At the funeral home where McCoy's body is laid, Blacula spies on mourning friends Tina Williams, her sister Michelle, and Michelle's boyfriend, Dr. Gordon Thomas, a pathologist for the Los Angeles Police Department.
-Blacula becomes obsessed with Tina, believing her to be the reincarnation of Luva due to her having an identical resemblance to the latter.
+Blacula becomes infatuated with Tina, believing her to be the reincarnation of Luva due to her identically resembling the latter.
 Thomas notices oddities with McCoy's death that he later concludes to be consistent with vampire folklore.
 Blacula follows Tina after leaving the funeral home but unintentionally frightens her.
 Tina runs away from him, and Blacula loses her when he is hit by a cab.
 He then kills the cabbie, Juanita Jones, turning her into a vampire.

-Thomas, Michelle, and Tina celebrate Michelle's birthday at a nightclub, and Blacula shows up to return Tina's purse she dropped the night before.
+Thomas, Michelle, and Tina celebrate Michelle's birthday at a nightclub, and Blacula shows up to return Tina's purse, which she'd dropped the night before.
 Thomas answers a phone call from the funeral director, who informs him that McCoy's body has gone missing.
 Blacula asks Tina to see him again the following evening, but they are interrupted by Nancy, a photographer who takes a photograph of them together.
 Soon after, Blacula kills Nancy and destroys the photo she just developed, which shows Blacula conspicuously absent.
 The next evening, Blacula visits Tina at her apartment and shares how Dracula enslaved him and Luva and how he was cursed with vampirism.
 He and Tina then spend the night together.